wazo-pbx/xivo-blog/content/articles/extending-wazo-with-plugind.md

 Status: published

-One of the strength of Wazo is that the administrator can modify the system to add new features or override default behaviours that are not appropriate to its use case.
+One of the strengths of Wazo is that the administrator can modify the system to add new features or override default behaviors that are not appropriate to its use case.
 There are many ways to extend Wazo.

-At the moment you can:
+Currently, you can:

 * Add dialplan files with hooks for each destination
 * Add python code to extend the functionality of most services
-* Add files to the system or install packages to get more functionality
+* Add files to the system or install packages to get more features

-One of the aspect that was still cruelly missing was a way to distribute and install those extensions.
-Having to download a zip file, extract it and copy files where ever they are required is not ideal, especially when it comes to removing an extension.
+One of the aspect that was still cruelly missing was a way to distribute and easily install those extensions.
+Having to download a zip file, extract it and copy files whereever they are required is not ideal, especially when it comes to removing an extension.

-Wazo plugins should fill that gap.
+Wazo plugins will fill that gap.

 # Meet wazo-plugind